 - Werner Heisenberg, died in 1976, theoretical physicist.

 - Wernher von Braun, died in 1977, worked in rocketry.

 Christianity, the Bible, gives us foundational principles upon which scientific thought can be justified.
-It teaches us that the universe had a definite beginning (Genesis 1:1), which means time is finite in the past, and motion had a beginning (laws of physics), and the universe is ordered (Genesis 1:3-31).
-It tells us that the universe is running down, i.e., entropy (Psalm 102:25-26), the earth is suspended in nothing (Job 26:7), and the stars are innumerable (Genesis 15:5), etc.
+It teaches us that the universe had a definite beginning (Genesis 1:1), which means time is finite in the past, that motion had a beginning (laws of physics), and that the universe is ordered (Genesis 1:3-31).
+It tells us that the universe is running down, i.e., entropy (Psalm 102:25-26), that the earth is suspended in nothing (Job 26:7), that the stars are innumerable (Genesis 15:5), etc.

 Only in Christianity can a worldview be offered that can explain the very nature of logical absolutes upon which rationality and mathematics are built.
 We're not saying that non-Christians don't use logic and mathematics, but we are saying that only the Christian worldview provides the necessary preconditions which make the universal laws of logic possible - and therefore usable by the scientific community.
 Likewise, only in Christianity are moral absolutes sustainable as a philosophical proposition.
 Though scientists may be moral and are obligated to report their findings honestly, the scientific method cannot substantiate the existence of moral absolutes which urge their honest objectivity.
 So, the scientific method works, not because it is independently validated, but because it rests upon the Christian worldview which can account for universal laws of logic and the existence of moral absolutes, both of which are necessary for the scientific method to work.